ExpediaGroup/graphql-kotlin/docs/spring-server/spring-graphql-context.md

 data class MyGraphQLContext(val myCustomValue: String)
 ```

-We can generate corresponding `GraphQLContextFactory` bean:
+We can generate the corresponding `GraphQLContextFactory` bean:

 ```kotlin
 @Component